 Create your own website design using off-the-shelf software

 Use online website design tools with pre-set and/or customizable Web design templates to customize your company colors, graphics, and text.

 We are going to look at the Expert option

-Choosing an appropriate designer should a careful and well thought through decision.
+Choosing an appropriate designer should be a careful and well-thought-through decision.

 Different companies specialize in different areas.
 Larger or smaller businesses, different coding languages, CMS, so bear this in mind when doing your research and background.